cablehead/levee/docs/http.md

 - chunks

     If this is a chunked response than chunks will be a pipe which will yield the response's chunks.
-Each chunk will be a `Stream` which should be fully consumed before recv-ing the next chunk.
+Each chunk will be a `Stream`.
+Generally you want to fully consume each chunk before recv-ing the next.
+It's also possible to close .done prematurely.
+In this case the remaining len of the current chunk is preserved as a prefix for the next chunk.